manojo/manojo.github.com/_posts/2015-02-11-shortcut-fusion-part2.md

 The bottomline
 --------------

-The stream datastructure is a bit a hybrid push-pull structure.
+The stream datastructure is a bit of a hybrid push-pull structure.
 Although it primarily is a pull structure (we request a new element given a state), because we can create ghost elements, we still have the notion of proceeding one element at a time, which is the essence of a push abstraction.